cjohansen/spasm/Readme.md

 * Get data with `page.getData(currentState)`
 * Prepare data for rendering with `page.prepareData(data)`
 * Finalize data for rendering with `app.finalizeData(preparedData, location, state)`
-* Render with `page.render(data)`, which should return a rendered React component
+* Call on the app's `render` function with `page.render` and the prepared data

+Spasm makes no assumptions about your render function, what or who will render your app, or how this happens.

-The goal of this pipeline is to avoid putting data fetching and processing inside components.
+The goal of this pipeline is to avoid putting data fetching and processing inside UI components.
 By keeping these separate in pure functions, the UI becomes a 1:1 visual representation of a data structure.
 This data structure is dramatically easier to test than a complex and ever-changing UI.

 The details of the various function calls can be found in the API documentation